The critical CoHA of a quiver with potential: The comultiplication on

-then $z\cdot \alpha\neq 0$.
-For this the argument is as in the proof of Proposition \ref{ABprop}. \end{proof} \begin{lemma} All of the small squares in diagram (\ref{bigDiag}) that are not marked with lemmas commute. \end{lemma} \begin{proof} Each of the squares is either entirely composed of pullback maps or pushforward maps along a commutative diagram, in which case commutativity is trivial, or else commutativity is an application of Proposition \ref{mixingprop}. \end{proof}
+\begin{lemma} All of the small squares in diagram (\ref{bigDiag}) that are not marked with lemmas commute. \end{lemma} \begin{proof} Each of the squares is either entirely composed of pullback maps or pushforward maps along a commutative diagram, in which case commutativity is trivial, or else commutativity is an application of Proposition \ref{mixingprop}. \end{proof}

 We now have all of the components in place to prove Theorem \ref{comultalg}.
 If we let $e_{\nabla}$ be the composition of the leftmost vertical maps, for a fixed summand corresponding to $\nabla\in\DData$, then by the definition of $\Delta$ and Corollary \ref{simplerComult}, we have the identity